 - CSP, CTS, CSC certifications (list by team member name)

-- ClearlyRated Best of Staffing awards (year, category, satisfaction score)
+- ClearlyRated Best of Staffing awards (year, category, and the Net Promoter Score behind the win)

-- SIA (Staffing Industry Analysts) rankings if applicable
+- SIA (Staffing Industry Analysts) Largest US Staffing Firms placement if applicable

 - Industry-specific certifications (Joint Commission for healthcare staffing)